 1. Marriage (The Presumption)

-If the mother is married at the time of the childβs birth, Florida law creates a “presumption of legitimacy.”
+If the mother is married at the time of the child’s birth, Florida law creates a presumption of legitimacy under §742.10, Fla.
+Stat.
 The husband is legally presumed to be the father, even if he is not the biological parent.
-If the biological father is someone other than the husband, a specific legal action known as “Disestablishment of Paternity” may be required to correct the legal record.
+If the biological father is someone other than the husband, a legal action known as Disestablishment of Paternity may be required to correct the legal record.

-2. Voluntary Acknowledgment (At the Hospital)
+2. Voluntary Acknowledgment (Form DH-511)

 3. Court Order (Judicial Paternity)

-If the parents disagree on parentage, or if an unmarried father wants to secure specific visitation rights that the voluntary form didn’t clearly define, a court case is necessary.
-This involves filing a “Petition to Determine Paternity” in the circuit court.
-This is the most secure way to establish a permanent parenting plan and child support order.
+When parents disagree on parentage, or when an unmarried father wants a specific, enforceable parenting plan that the voluntary form did not establish, a court case is required under §742.011, Fla.
+Stat.
+This involves filing a Petition to Determine Paternity in the circuit court.
+A court order is the most secure way to establish paternity, a permanent parenting plan, and a child support obligation simultaneously.

 The Paternity Process: From Petition to Final Judgment